 What this means: The URS is still a very useful, time-saving tool when registering or renewing to solicit.
 However, for charities new to the filing requirements, use of the URS will likely lead to possible late fees and multiple state rejections.

 Nonprofits that are new to charitable solicitation registration frequently ask me about the Unified Registration Statement (URS), and whether it is a good form to use for nationwide registration and renewal filings.
 I tell them that the URS can be a timesaver and that the nonprofit team here at Cogency Global Inc. sparingly uses the URS.
-It’s a single form accepted by many states for both initial and renewal charitable solicitation registration filings.
+It’s a single form accepted by multiple states for both initial and renewal charitable solicitation registration filings.
 I do, however, temper this endorsement with a warning: Do not use the URS if you are only filing in a handful of states, and inexperienced filers should not use the URS, unless they are very diligent about understanding and meeting all the filing requirements in each state.

 Novice Filers Often Experience Rejection With URS